-At the time the June 2017 valuation was prepared, CalPERS determined and published expected returns shown below for CERBT Asset Allocation Strategy 3 using a building-block method and best-estimate ranges of expected future real rates of return for each major asset class (expected returns, net of OPEB plan investment expense and inflation).
+At the time the June 2019 valuation was prepared, CalPERS determined and published expected returns shown below for CERBT Asset Allocation Strategy 3 using a building-block method and best-estimate ranges of expected future real rates of return for each major asset class (expected returns, net of OPEB plan investment expense and inflation).
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.

-Using the District's projected benefit cash flows and the rates of return shown below, a long-term expected return of 6.3% was determined; however, the District approved use of 6.25% for the assumed trust rate of return and discount rate for the actuarial study.
-Expected asset returns were updated and published by CalPERS for October 1, 2018 and beyond.
+Using the District's projected benefit cash flows and the rates of return shown below, a long-term expected return of 6.3% was determined; however, the District must use the 5.7% for the assumed trust rate of return and discount rate for the actuarial study.
+Expected asset returns were updated and published by CalPERS for October 1, 2019 and beyond and the expected allocation were as follows: